Glossary of Neurodivergent Therapy Lingo

 1. Create a Sensory Toolkit: For those who are sensitive to sensory inputs, having a toolkit with noise-canceling headphones, fidget toys, or calming scents can help manage overstimulation.

-2. Establish Routines: Consistent routines can provide a sense of predictability and stability, which can be particularly comforting for neurodivergent individuals.
+2. Maintain Routines: Consistent routines can provide a sense of predictability and stability, which can be particularly comforting for neurodivergent individuals.

 3. Use Visual Supports: Visual schedules, charts, or reminders can help in managing daily tasks and expectations, reducing anxiety and stress.